Being There for a Friend in Need: The Power of Presence

 Listening Over Speaking

 James 1:19 encourages us to be "quick to listen, slow to speak, and slow to become angry."
 Being there for a friend in need often means listening more than talking.
 Listening shows we care.
-It helps our friend process their feelings and experiences, and it communicates love without the need for perfect words.
+It helps our friend process their feelings and experiences and communicates love without the need for perfect words.

 God's Presence in the Silence